tractorbeam0/termlink/README.md

 # termlink
 *THIS IS THE DEVELOPMENT BRANCH.
-It's specifically reserved for source code that either doesn't compile or doesn't run correctly (eg segfault).
-I will merge with main whenever that doesn't happen.*
+It's reserved so main stays clean and working.*

 A recreation of the terminal hacking minigame from the Fallout series, with a sizable portion of personal touches.